-Not too long ago I saw this idea of making a quick dough for croissants and really kept my attention.
+Not too long ago I saw this idea of making a quick dough for croissants and kept my attention.
 Is it really possible?
-Who in the world doesn’t love croissants but we always postpone to make them because of the long process a classic croissant dough requires.
+Who in the world doesn’t love croissants we always postpone making them because of the long process a classic croissant dough requires.

-This is a recipe I will definitely make pretty often, I already did it for about five times by now and each time they were devoured almost immediately.
-My little culinary judges, my daughters, were really delighted by these quick croissants.
+This is a recipe I will make pretty often, I already did it about five times by now and each time they were devoured almost immediately.
+My little culinary judges, my daughters, were delighted by these quick croissants.
 Give them a try, you will love them.

 Recipe adapted after Supergolden Bakes